mloszek/BlueTeamLabSolutions/Challenges/Spectrum.md

 the password.
 For this purpose we can use the `stegseek` tool (big kudos to RickdeJager).

 After retrieving the file we have to decode it's contents to obtain the readable time.
 For this purpose we can utilize the CyberChef tool.
+Decoded date still need to be figured out; the following string should serve as an clue.

 And that's it!